From Petri Dish to Processor image

 Speakers:

-• Dr. Tomoya Duenki, Project Researcher of IIS - University of Tokyo
+• Tomoya Duenki, Project Researcher, The University of Tokyo

-• Dr. Heike Riel, Department Head Science & Technology of IBM Research
+• Heike Riel, Department Head Science & Technology, IBM Research

-• Prof. Kaori Sugihara, Associate professor of IIS - University of Tokyo
+• Kaori Sugihara, Associate Professor, The University of Tokyo

-• Kyoko Marumo Suzuki, Science and Technology Office, Embassy of Switzerland in Tokyo
+• Kyoko Marumo Suzuki, Head of Science and Technology Office, Embassy of Switzerland in Japan